wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 the execution of one block of code to be aborted and restarted.
 Although the process is transparent, if it occurs more than occasionally, then it has a negative impact on performance.
 We will need better tools to deal with them.
-The point here is that at all stages our program is *correct*, while it may not be as efficient as it could be.
-This is the opposite of regular multithreading, where programs are efficient but not as correct as they could be...
+The point here is that at any stage of this "improvement" process our program is *correct*, while it may not be yet as efficient as it could be.
+This is the opposite of regular multithreading, where programs are efficient but not as correct as they could be.
+(And as you only have resources to do the easy 80% of the work and not the remaining hard 20%, you get a program that has 80% of the theoretical maximum of performance and it's fine; as opposed to regular multithreading, where you are left with the most obscure 20% of the original bugs.)

 CPython and HTM